jimmygian/weather-dashboard/README.md

 ## Usage
-To explore the Weather Dashboard and check real-time weather information for your desired city, you can:
+To explore the Weather Dashboard and check real-time weather information for your desired city, you need a free API key from https://openweathermap.org/.

+Once you gain access to an API key, you can:

 - Clone this repository and update the API key on script.js.
-To get an open weather API key visit this link.

-- Access the deployed application [here](https://jimmygian.github.io/weather-dashboard/).
-Note that the search won't run without the API key.
+- Access the deployed application [here](https://jimmygian.github.io/weather-dashboard/) and paste the API key when prompted.

 ## Motivations